Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 Despite all the epic failures, software, on which our life depends, is extremely robust and, contrary, has made the world safer (consider IT behind 50'000 daily civil aviation flights).

-The aphorism shall better be: "If the software was built like houses, custom projects would be a luxury."
+The aphorism shall be better: "If the software were built like houses, custom projects would be a luxury."

 ### Languages